rosskaplan/GitHook/README.md

 1. Install git
 2. Install MYSQL C library
-3. The system is tested on UBUNTU
+3. The system is tested on ubuntu 16.04

 ## Setup